 A student who is not able to make a lump sum payment may select the Deferred Payment Option (DPO).
 The DPO provides students a way to make payments in equal installments throughout the semester.
 The student must complete the DPO form prior to the date that tuition and fees are due for the semester.
 The College reserves the right to refuse late applications for the DPO.
-The form can be found on the College website (go to Current Students, Forms and Resources, Deferred Payment Option Form), the form can also be completed with the Business Services Specialist or Financial Aid Specialist.
+The form can be found on the College website (go to Current Students, Forms and Resources, Deferred Payment Option Form), the form can also be completed with the Business Services Specialist.
 There is a \$25.00 per semester non-refundable DPO application fee.

-If a deferred payment plan is approved, the minimum balance stated on the deferred payment agreement is due by the 1st of each month.
-Fall semester payments are due the 1st of September, October, November, and December.
+If a deferred payment plan is approved, the agreed upon monthly payment stated on the deferred payment option form is due by indicated date as the form shows.
+Fall semester payments are due the 15th of September, October, November, and December.
 Spring semester payments are due the 1st of February, March, April, and May.
-Summer semester payments are due the 1st of June, July, and August (note three payments in summer).
-If payment is not received by the 1st of each month (as listed above) the account will be charged a \$30.00 late fee for each month payment is late.
-Questions about the DPO should be directed to the Business Services Specialist at (309) 779-7733.
+Summer semester payments are due the 1st of June, July, and August (note only three payments in the summer semester).
+If payment is not received by the indicated date as listed above the account with be charged a \$30 late fee for each month payment is late.
+Questions regarding payments and the Deferred Payment Option should be directed to the Business Services Specialist at (309) 779-7733.